 Discover a world of protective markings

-Across the world, historic homes bear the marks of the past, including some very special marks which were deliberately inscribed as a form of protection.
-These symbols, often scratched, burned, or carved into buildings, were thought to ward off evil and bring good fortune.
+Across the world, historic homes bear the marks of the past.
+Sometimes, this includes some very special marks which were deliberately inscribed as a form of protection.
+These symbols could be scratched, carved or even burned into buildings and their fabric, in the hope of warding off evil or trapping harmful spirits.

-Protective markings, sometimes known as apotropaic marks, can still be found in homes, barns, and churches, though they are often overlooked or mistaken for graffiti.
+These protective markings, sometimes known as apotropaic marks, can still be found in homes, barns, and churches, although they are often overlooked, mistaken at times for graffiti.

 X marks the spot!